-- Adjusting the input timeline with the input timecode source - Adjusting the output timeline with the job-wide timecode configuration - Putting timecodes in your outputs
+- Adjusting the input timeline with the input timecode source - Adjusting the output timeline with the job-wide timecode configuration - Inserting timecode metadata - Burning in timecodes on the video frames

 Adjusting the input timeline with the input timecode source

 The value for Timecode source that you specify in an input's settings affects the input timeline for that input.
 For information about which features are affected by the input timeline, see Input timelines.